Clad3815/Twitch-Streamer-GPT/README.md

 #### Voice Command Activation

-Our script uses the Porcupine wake word engine to identify a specific voice command for capturing the streamer's voice.
-OpenAI's Whisper ASR system transcribes the detected voice, and GPT-3.5 Turbo (or GPT-4)  analyzes it to initiate a suitable action.
+Employing Porcupine's wake word engine, our application listens for specific voice commands to trigger an action.
+By saying your customized wake word, you activate the artificial intelligence to listen and respond to your command.
+The captured voice command is transcribed by OpenAI's Whisper ASR system, then analyzed by GPT-3.5 Turbo (or GPT-4) to initiate a suitable action.
+This feature allows for a dynamic and interactive stream.

 #### Regular Calibration and Updates